bitfoundation/bitplatform/docs/good-to-know/visual-studio-speedup.md

 #### Visual Studio Settings

-We provide a recommended settings to improve visual studio responsiveness and reduce build time and environment performance, this settings apply to Visual Studio 2017.
+We provide a recommended setting to improve visual studio responsiveness and reduce build/debug time and environment performance.

+Not all these configurations are applicable to your Visual Studio based on your Visual Studio's version and workloads/components you've installed.

-Environment -> General
+Tools -> Options -> Environment -> General
 * Uncheck "Automatically adjust visual experience based on client performance"
 * Uncheck "Enable rich client visual experience"
 * Check "Use hardware graphics acceleration if available"

-Environment -> Startup
+Tools -> Options -> Environment -> Startup
-* Set "At startup" to "Show empty environment at startup"
 * Uncheck "Download content every"

-Environment -> Synchronized settings (ignore if you are not logged in with Micorosft account)
+Tools -> Options -> Environment -> Synchronized settings (ignore if you are not logged in with Microsoft account)
 * Uncheck "Synchronize settings across devices when signed into Visual Studio"

-Projects and Solutions -> Web Package Management
+Tools -> Options -> Projects and Solutions -> Web Package Management
 * Set "Restore on Project Open" to false (for Bower)
 * Set "Restore on Save" to false (for Bower)
 * Set "Restore on Project Open" to false (for NPM)
 * Set "Restore on Save" to false (for NPM)

-Text Editor -> General
+Tools -> Options -> Text Editor -> General
 * Uncheck "Track changes"

-Text Editor -> All Languages -> Scroll Bars
+Tools -> Options -> Text Editor -> All Languages -> Scroll Bars
 * Uncheck "Show annotations over vertical scroll bar"

-Text Editor -> All Languages -> CodeLens
+Tools -> Options -> Text Editor -> All Languages -> CodeLens
 * Uncheck "Enable CodeLens"

-Text Editor -> C# -> Advanced
+Tools -> Options -> Debugging
-* Uncheck "Enable full solution analysis"

-Debugging
 * Uncheck "Suppress JIT optimization on module load (Managed only)"
 * Uncheck "Enable Edit and Continue"
 * Uncheck "Enable JavaScript debugging for ASP.NET (Chrome and IE)"

-Debugging -> Just-In-Time
+Tools -> Options -> Debugging -> Just-In-Time
 * Uncheck "Script"

-IntelliTrace
+Tools -> Options -> IntelliTrace
 * Uncheck "Enable IntelliTrace"

 Disable Browser link